Library to help write data analysis tools for experimental condensed matter physics.

 pip install Stoner

-The codebase is compatible with Python 2.7 and Python 3.5+, at present we still develop primarily in Python 3.6 but test with 2.7 as well.
+The codebase is compatible with Python 2.7 and Python 3.5+, at present we still develop primarily in Python 3.6 and 3.7 but test with 2.7 as well.
+NB Python 3.7 is only supported in version 0.9x onwards and is known to not work with version 0.8.x.

 The main part of the Stoner package provides two basic top-level classes that describe an individual file of experimental data and a list (such as a directory tree on disc) of many experimental files.
 For our research, a typical single experimental data file is essentially a single 2D table of floating point numbers with associated metadata, usually saved in some ASCII text format.
 This seems to cover most experiments in the physical sciences, but it you need a more complex format with more dimensions of data, we suggest you look elsewhere.